UplandsDynamic/simple-photo-management/README.md

 - Copy your original images (or directories of images) into the `photo_directory` directory.

+## Usage Instructions

-- Navigate to the web client url - e.g. http://your_domain.tld __Note: When starting a newly built or pulled container for the first time, the web client may take several minutes (depending on your server's resources) to create a fresh build.
+- Navigate to the web client url - e.g. http://your_domain.tld **Note: When starting a newly built or pulled container for the first time, the web client may take several minutes (depending on your server's resources) to create a fresh build.
 You will get a `502 Bad Gateway` error whilst the NPM build is occurring.
-Please be patient and try refreshing the page in a few moments.__
+Please be patient and try refreshing the page in a few moments.**

 - Login to the web client using the superuser credentials you'd previously supplied.